TEENAGE LIFE: THE GRIN AND BEAR IT PART OF PARENTING

 As a parent, you’re held captive on this journey by an alien you vaguely recognize.

-One thing you do know is that his bad habits irritate the hell out of you.
+One thing you do know is that his bad habits are one of the reasons for your

 There is no escape from this hostage drama.
 But, you may be allowed into the sacred secret life of a teenager today.